A team of engineers used Artec Eva to create a 3D-model of a girl’s leg for designing a tailor-made prosthesis of the gastrocnemius muscle.

 Eva proved extremely easy-to-use as it requires no calibration or markers.
 It makes up to 16 frames per second, which are fused automatically in real time.
 As a result, you can see exactly what you have captured and which areas need more attention.

-Capturing and simultaneously processing up to 2,000,000 points per second, Eva scans a dozen times faster than a laser scanner, while providing high resolution (up to 0.5 mm) and high accuracy (up to 0.1 mm), which makes it an ideal solution for scanning body parts.
+Capturing and simultaneously processing up to 2 million points per second, Eva provides high resolution (up to 0.5 mm) and high accuracy (up to 0.1 mm), which makes it an ideal solution for scanning body parts.

 Creating a 3D model of the prosthesis